 The Nextdoor online communities in Venice and Mar Vista have been abuzz with tales of carmageddon in Mar Vista after the Great Streets trial project was installed.
 Posters complained of horrendous traffic delays of 10, 15, even 30 minutes with the impeding doom that it brings.
 I ride there almost every day and while there were some increased delays, my personal experience was very different.
 So I decided to document the situation and separate fact from fiction.

-On online message boards such as NextDoor, discussions about cyclists on the road inevitably ends up focusing on those two-wheeled scofflaws with little respect for the law.
+It took me a bit to love Venice, having moved out here in love and to share my life with an amazing woman.
+To get to know the area, I joined online message boards such as NextDoor, where discussions about cyclists on the road inevitably ends up focusing on those two-wheeled scofflaws with little respect for the law.
 So I decided to go undercover and catch them in the act over a course of a day.

 Why do drivers' heads explode whenever they see a cyclist breaking the law?
 I can't remember the last time I saw a post on the net about a driver behaving badly, but when a cyclist does people freak out.
 The reality is that cyclists aren't any different than drivers.